South Carolina Republican Party

 The South Carolina Republican Party (SCGOP) is the state affiliate of the national Republican Party in South Carolina.
 It is one of two major political parties in the state, along with the South Carolina Democratic Party, and is the dominant party.
-Incumbent governor Henry McMaster, as well as senators Tim Scott and Lindsey Graham, are members of the Republican party.
-Graham has served since January 3, 2003, having been elected in 2002 and re-elected in 2008, 2014, and 2020; Tim Scott was appointed in 2013 by then-governor Nikki Haley, who is also a Republican.
+Incumbent governor Henry McMaster, as well as senator Tim Scott are members of the Republican party.
+Tim Scott was appointed in 2013 by then-governor Nikki Haley, who is also a Republican.

 Since 2003, every governor of South Carolina has been a Republican.
-Additionally, Republicans hold a supermajority in both the South Carolina Senate and South Carolina House of Representatives.
+Additionally, Republicans hold a super-majority in both chambers of the South Carolina General Assembly.
 In 2020, District 1, which was represented by Democrat Joe Cunningham, was won by Republican Nancy Mace; the party now represents six out of seven of the state's congressional districts.

 History

+19th century

-In 1868, legislation prohibition racial discrimination in public accommodations was passed by the state house, but failed in the state senate.
+In 1868, legislation prohibiting racial discrimination in public accommodations was passed by the state house, but failed in the state senate.
 Benjamin F. Randolph, a state legislator and chair of the party, and another legislator were murdered that year.

 The Republican Party of the United States was founded during the 1850s in response to the political tensions that revolved around slavery and came to define that era.
 The Republican Party's goal was to abolish slavery and preserve the hierarchy of the national government over that of the states.
 The ensuing years were marked by an increasing divide between northern and southern states that eventually boiled over when the state of South Carolina seceded from the Union in 1860.
 Other southern states followed and the American Civil War began in 1861 between the Union and the newly minted Confederacy.
 In 1865, the conflict ended with the Union as the victor.
 Following this, the southern and formerly Confederate states were gradually reintroduced back into the Union of the United States with a process that came to be called the Reconstruction Era of the United States.
 Northern Republicans and freed slaves came to control the politics of South Carolina during this era, as Confederates were temporarily disenfranchised.
 The planter elite struggled to adapt to a free labor system.
 The Republican Party of South Carolina was established during this time and controlled the politics of South Carolina throughout Reconstruction.
 Democrats mounted increasing violence and fraud at elections from 1868 through the period, in an effort to suppress the black and Republican vote.
 In 1874, the paramilitary Red Shirts arose as a paramilitary group working openly to disrupt Republican meetings, suppress black voting and return Democrats to power.
 The most violence occurred in counties where blacks were a strong minority, as Democrats tried to reduce their challenge.